tdmorello/bplusjokes/README.md

 . venv/bin/activate
 ```

-Which I learned is equal to
+which I learned is equal to

 ```
 source venv/bin/activate